JetBrains/intellij-sdk-docs/reference_guide/ui_themes/themes_customize.md

 In the Quick Documentation popup the format is e.g. _Since: 2019.2_.
 The Code Completion popup is similar, but it the format is e.g. _[Since 2019.2]_.

-### Finding a UI Control Key using Laf Defaults UI
+### Finding a UI Control Key Using Laf Defaults UI
 Using the [Laf Defaults](/reference_guide/internal_actions/internal_ui_lafd.md) inspector, enter the `element` portion of the key.
 The Laf Defaults inspector will prompt with a list of UI Control keys and their default color.